wp-plugins/my-company-menu/readme.txt

 2. Change the menu’s title and icon to match your client’s branding on the Help/Settings Page.
 3. Manage typical contact information like phone, fax, email, address...
 4. Manage social networking URLs.
+5. Now you can customize the upstate and hover state of your social media icons by using an image sprite.
-5. Convenient buttons added to TinyMCE WYSIWYG.
+6. Convenient buttons added to TinyMCE WYSIWYG.

 == Upgrade Notice ==